husonlab/splitstree6/doc/user-manual.md

 Assume that you have a collection of phylogenetic trees for which you would like to explore the use of rooted phylogenetic networks to represent them.
-To obtain a useful network, you must set up a pipeline consisting of several steps .
+To obtained a useful network, you must setup a pipeline consisting of several steps .
 In this analysis, incorrect edges are particularly harmful because they generate unnecessary reticulations and so it is important that the input trees have confidence values (such as